nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![Duplication_checker.png](UML%2FImage%2FDuplication_checker.png)

-Fig 5: Shows the sequence diagram for when `showWelcome` is called by `EveNtUS` during the startup of the application.
+Fig 8: Shows the sequence diagram for the Duplication Checker feature when the user adds a new company to the list

 ####  Add feature
 The adding to company list feature  is facilitated by <code>AddCommand</code>.
 It will add new <code>Company</code> to existing